 It’s also good to see the stricter switch and stay conditions are gone, making it a very easy offer to nab – and then potentially move on from with another switch.

 If you’re a repeat bank switcher then you might only be able to pick one or two options, but for complete newbies I’d actually look elsewhere – at least to start.

-But if you only want to switch once I’d probably go for the new Santander 123 Lite switching offer.
-You’ll get £130 for switching and earn cashback every month on your household bills – worth an ongoing £40 to £60 a year.
+But if you only want to switch once I’d probably go for the Halifax switching offer.
+You’ll get £125 for switching and earn a £5 reward each month (£60 a year).

 Here’s everything you need to know about all these different bank switching deals.